-I had a great time at CPFC15 this past weekend, where a bunch of Personal Finance folk got together to discuss things and two of the speakers touched on points on Home Insurance that resonated with me:
+I had a great time at CPFC15, where a bunch of Personal Finance folk got together to discuss things and two of the speakers touched on points on Home Insurance that resonated with me:

 - Rob Carrick from the Globe stated that the Insurance Industry needs to be put under higher scrutiny for some of their practices.

-- Ellen Roseman mentioned about the folks that have contacted her about having their home insurance cancelled (for many reasons)
+- Ellen Roseman spoke about folks that have had their home insurance cancelled (for many reasons)

 My parents have lived at the same address for more than 50 years, and they dutifully paid their home insurance premiums.
 There were a few small incidents in the house, but never any major claims until about 7 years ago.
 The water tank in the basement gave up the ghost in a spectacular way, and flooded the basement causing damage to the finished basement (dry wall, carpeting and clean up), so my parents made a claim due to this incident.

-About a week after the “new” tank was put in, something went wrong with it, and it dumped its contents as well, so my Mother called the insurance company about that, and it was cleaned up as well.
+A week after the “new” tank was put in, it ruptured.
+My Mother called the insurance company about that incident, and it was cleaned up.

 The last straw (for the insurance companies) happened on my birthday about 2 years ago, when the oil tank in the basement leaked.
-The entire contents did not dump out, but it was a significant spill which caused a very large claim to clean all of it up.
+It was a significant spill, which caused a large claim to clean it up.

 Can I Get Insurance ?